Peptides Vietnam LogoPeptides Vietnam

 What is BPC-157?

 BPC-157 (Body Protection Compound 157) is a synthetic pentadecapeptide derived from a protein found naturally in human gastric juice.
-It has been studied extensively in rodent models and is one of the most popular healing peptides in the research and biohacking community.
+It has been studied extensively in rodent models and is one of the most popular healing peptides in our peptide library.

-BPC-157 works through multiple pathways — promoting angiogenesis (new blood vessel formation), modulating growth factors, and having systemic anti-inflammatory effects.
-It has a strong safety profile in animal studies with no LD50 established (meaning no lethal dose was found).
+BPC-157 works through multiple pathways, promoting angiogenesis (new blood vessel formation), modulating growth factors, and having systemic anti-inflammatory effects.
+For gut-specific inflammation, KPV is another option to consider.
+BPC-157 has a strong safety profile in animal studies with no LD50 established (meaning no lethal dose was found).

 How It Works